iloveuniverse/YelpCampFinal/README.md

 **Database:** MongoDB, Mongoose, Mongo Atlas.

-**APIs and Services used:** Cloudinary (for uploading images and getting their urls to be stored in mongo database), Mapbox (for geocoding the locations and displaying maps), Passport (for authentication), Heroku (for deployment).
+**APIs and Services used:** Cloudinary (for uploading images and getting their urls to be stored in mongo database), Mapbox (for geocoding the locations and displaying maps), Passport (for authentication), Render (for deployment).

 ## Screenshots